Ping Pong (manga): Critical reception

 Nick Creamer from Anime News Network praised the anime adaptation and consider it to be a great anime with excellent character design and development, as well as magnificent soundtrack with great animation and story.
 And describes it as "The show only finds time for all this character development because absolutely zero scenes are wasted.
 This doesn't mean the show feels rushed - it simply means every line tells you something about a character, and every confrontation between two players changes something in both of them.
 Ping Pongs characters care about winning, but the show itself rises to make points beyond the field of battle.
 Failure is actually necessary and welcome in Ping Pong, as it is through failure that we grow, and become more than what we were.
 The show's music and sound design aren't just good, they're indispensable - they are a critical part of the show's aesthetic whole, rollicking opening song and contemplative ending included.
 Overall, Ping Pong is a triumph of artistry and treasure of storytelling.
 It's one of the shows I'd recommend to really demonstrate what anime is capable of, and yet it's light and engaging enough to be enjoyed by almost anyone.
 Highly recommended for all fans of anime as an art form, or just fans of good stories told well.
 Poignant storytelling, creative art design, propulsive direction, and resonant sound design come together in a brilliant, can't-miss package".

-Nicoletta Christina Browne from THEM Anime Reviews gave it a 5 out of 5, and describes the anime as not the most beautiful one compare to other animes directed by Masaaki Yuasa like Kaiba, but the show stands out by its wonderful development and storytelling.
+Nicole MacLean from THEM Anime Reviews gave it a 5 out of 5, and describes the anime as not the most beautiful one compare to other animes directed by Masaaki Yuasa like Kaiba, but the show stands out by its wonderful development and storytelling.
 Andy Hanley from UK Anime Network also gave a positive review of the anime series and gave it a 9 out of 10, calling it "Its visuals won't appeal to everyone but its story and handling of its characters are almost flawless, resulting in a compelling package that will live long in the memory.
 Less divisive will be the rest of Ping Pongs presentation - its soundtrack is utterly superb and fits the series perfectly, and the voice cast all do a good job of representing their characters in a way which is never overstated and again slots nicely into everything that the show is trying to achieve.
 Its thanks to Yuasa's take on both the story and how it's presented that this series is more than just another sports anime - it's a pitch-perfect examination of growing up, sporting endeavour and plenty more besides.
 No matter your take on its animation style, you'll be hard-pressed to find a better character study in animated series".